How to Auto Resize Row and Column

 What if the value is set to false?

-When the value is set to false, the AutoSizeRow method would simply adjust the height based on the cell's content with highest height.
-In Microsoft Excel, when a range of cells get merged it keeps only the upper-left value and erase the rest.
-However, IronXL apply Merge while NOT erasing value of other cells in the merged region.
+When the value is set to false, the AutoSizeRow method will adjust the row height based on the content of the cell with the highest height.
+In Microsoft Excel, when a range of cells is merged, it retains only the value of the upper-left cell and clears the rest.
+However, with IronXL, the Merge operation is performed without erasing the values of other cells in the merged region.

 :path=/static-assets/excel/content-code-examples/how-to/autosize-rows-columns-advance-rows-false.cs